 Next, a small box will come up, accept terms and proceed.

-We can do that by installing a plugin called google analytics for WordPress or
+We can do that by installing a plugin called Anlytify or any other plugin that you like.

 Install and activate the plugin.

-Go to the GADWP settings and authorize the plugin.
+Go to the Analytify settings and authorize the plugin.

 Click get Access Code.
 Choose the Gmail address, accept their terms and you’ll see the code.
 Copy-paste that code and hit save.